REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation: Introduction

-To address the aforementioned limitations, in this work, we propose \textbf{\textsc{Revealer}}, a reinforcement learning-guided visual reasoning framework for element-level text-to-image alignment evaluation.\textsc{Revealer} adopts a three-stage paradigm---``grounding, reasoning, and conclusion'', which mimics the human-like analysis for text-image alignment evaluation.
-As shown in Figure~\ref{fig:case}, at the first stage, the visual reasoning grounds each element of the prompt to specific regions within the generated images, thereby providing essential contextual information for alignment reasoning.
+To address the aforementioned limitations, we propose \textbf{\textsc{Revealer}}, a reinforcement-guided visual reasoning framework for element-level text-to-image alignment evaluation.
+As illustrated in Figure~\ref{fig:case}, \textsc{Revealer} operates through a three-stage framework comprising grounding, reasoning, and conclusion, which emulates human-like analysis in text-image alignment evaluation.
+At the first stage, the visual reasoning grounds each element of the prompt to specific regions within the generated images, thereby providing essential contextual information for alignment reasoning.
 Here, the elements are derived by decomposing the input prompt into fine-grained semantic units, which follows the TIFA taxonomy categorization (e.g., object, attribute, activity, etc.).
 At the second stage, a free-form natural language explanation is produced to evaluate the alignment between the grounded visual content and the corresponding element in the prompt.
 Finally, an element-level alignment score is derived by comprehending the information obtained from the grounding and reasoning stages.
-This interleaved visual-textual reasoning process not only enhances the interpretability of text-image alignment evaluation but also provides rich supervision signals for model training.
+This interleaved visual-textual reasoning process significantly improves the interpretability of the evaluation metric, while simultaneously offering dense supervision signals for model training.

-To enable the MLLM to follow the proposed three-stage visual reasoning format, we first introduce a cold start training phase, in which the MLLM is fine-tuned on the three-stage visual reasoning trajectory.
-Subsequently, we introduce a reinforcement learning (RL) training phase—typically instantiated using Group Relative Policy Optimization (GRPO)~\cite{grpo}—to further enhance the visual reasoning capabilities of the MLLM.
-We carefully design the rule-based reward function to fully exploit the rich supervision signals present across all the three stages.
-Additionally, to support the visual reasoning training, we propose an automated method for curating such visual reasoning trajectory, which combines the visual grounding capability of an expert model and the reasoning ability of proprietary LLMs.
+To equip the MLLM with the capability to follow the three-stage visual reasoning paradigm, we first fine-tune it on automatically curated visual reasoning trajectories.
+Subsequently, a reinforcement learning (RL) phase—implemented via Group Relative Policy Optimization (GRPO)~\cite{grpo}—is employed to bolster the model's reasoning capabilities.
+Specifically, we design a comprehensive rule-based reward function to leverage the rich supervision signals intrinsic to all three stages.
+To facilitate this training recipe, we propose an automated data curation pipeline that synthesizes training trajectories by synergizing an expert vision model with general-purpose LLMs.